DhananjayPorwal/obsidian-super-minimal-setup/README.md

 # 🎨 CSS Snippets

-1. Custom CSS for Admonition Plugin.
+1. Custom Width for page.
 2. Custom Icon for new tab.
-3. Custom Width for page.
+3. Custom CSS for Admonition Plugin.
 4. Custom Background for Kanban Plugin.
+5. CSS to add scrollbars to overflowing Obsidian slides

 # 📝 Usage

+1. Can Add Movies

 # 🧩 Plugins